surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ## Modulation
 The modulation section is different from the sound generation and shaping sections as no audio data is passed through it.
-Instead it allows to control the parameters in the other sections from various sources.
+Instead it allows you to control the parameters in the other sections from various sources.

 ![](./images/Pictures/illu11_1.png)